Gamification at Earthwatch – Reflecting on my placement

 post by Emma Gentry (2021 cohort) and Lucy Hitcham (2023 cohort), with commentary from Dr Aislinn Gómez-Bergin

 If you have been following the news over the last six months, you will have seen that one of the UK’s largest Employee Assistance Program providers (EAPs) has been in the spotlight for having potentially violated measures that aim to protect people from harm.
 In an ongoing investigation, Health Assured have been accused of allowing organisational representatives to listen in on ‘confidential’ counselling calls between employees and counsellors, though the CEO denies all allegations.
-The BBC1,2,3 reports callers were not aware that non-authorised parties were listening in without their consent or knowledge– not least their employer.
+The BBC1,2,3 reports callers were not aware that non-authorised parties were listening in without their consent or knowledge.

 Health Assured serves well-known employers in the UK, including NHS trusts, police forces, universities, and many more.